 The sheep were not hard to miss as they grazed amongst the sagebrush.
 Some wore bells and they were loud!
 Clearly, these were not secret sheep!
 I took a few snaps, congratulated the dog for staying with me and not being an asshole who bothers the sheep and headed back towards the trail.
 I was done hiking at this point and ready to head back towards Silver Lake and lunch.

 As soon as I walked fifty more feet and crossed Leavitt Creek I realized there were sheep everywhere!
 The sheep were joining me on my northern journey back towards my Subaru.
 Strangely the dog was still behaving herself.
 I think she was a bit overwhelmed by all these woolly new trail companions.
 Luckily, thanks to Jeremy Clarkson I was way more learned about the noble sheep than I had been the week before.
 Keep in mind I had just walked by this area forty-five minutes earlier.
 The sheep were new to this area.
 As we trekked down towards the meadows and closer to the car I realized this entire valley was full of domestic livestock.
-Soon we came upon the shepherd who was in charge of the.
+Soon we came upon the shepherd who was in charge of the sheep.
 Pretty amazing that it was just this shepherd, one border collie and a sad-looking donkey who seemed to be in charge of the entire herd.

 - Jeeping to Leavitt Lakes is extremely popular.
 Honestly any vehicle with a little bit of clearance, even my Subaru could make it up the first mile of trail.
 That is where the first Creek crossing is.
 The road is for expert Jeepers past that point.

-- Why jeep to Leavitt Lake?
+- Why Jeep to Leavitt Lake?
 Not just to frolic with sheep but also the fishing.
 Brooke and rainbow trout are often caught easily here.
-For a backcountry lake the fishing is rumored to be absolutely phenomenal.
+For a backcountry lake, the fishing is rumored to be absolutely phenomenal.
 If you love to fish definitely check out this hidden honey hole.

 A cut of meat of sheep, even Jeremy Clarkson himself would buy…

 Rumor has it that there are more sheep than people living in New Zealand and they are world-renowned for producing the most high-quality lamb.
 New Zealand is mountainous and cool; A perfect backdrop for free-range lamb to graze.
 They can live on rugged rocky land, unlike cattle.
 You will often find them being grazed on land that is too rough for cattle to cope with.
-Such as in an alpine forest at over nine-thousand feet.
+Such as in an alpine forest at over nine thousand feet.

 The “Lamb” that you would usually use in a shepherd’s pie would be a young sheep.
 These delicately flavored farm animals would be younger than a year old.
 But the terminology changes in the area of the world you are buying lamb or mutton.
 Older sheep are known as hoggets and their meat is more flavorful.
 You really don’t see mutton on menus in America.
-It’s a bit too flavorful for most Americans and their love of bland foods like Chipotle and Applebees.
+It’s a bit too flavorful for most Americans and their love of bland chain restaurants such as Chipotle and Applebees.
 Older sheep are known as mutton to us cooks.
 Mutton is what you want to use if making an authentic Indian curry like my Fantastic Moroccan Lamb Stew.

 Back to those lamb fry jokes…